ironhack-labs/lab-react-ironnutrition/README.md

-After creating the `FoodBox` component, test it by rendering a single `<FoodBox />` component instance in `App.js`.
+After creating the `FoodBox` component, test it by rendering a single `<FoodBox />` component instance in `App.jsx`.
 To test it you can use a mock object with food info, like this:

 ```jsx
 <FoodBox food={ {